Home » Recipe Index » Dinner Recipes

 beef in a pot

-STEP TWO: Prep your veggies while the corned beef simmers.
+STEP TWO: Prep the veggies while the corned beef simmers.
 Cut the baby potatoes in half (or into chunks if you’re using larger potatoes) and peel and quarter the onion.

 Peel the carrots and cut them into 1 ½ to 2-inch-sized pieces.
 Cut the cabbage in half and remove the core, then cut it into large slices or wedges.